How to Grow Moss

 3. Wet the Planting Area

-Using a nearby hose or sprinkler system, water your planting area well, allowing the water to soak in for around 30 minutes until the soil is visibly moist but there are no puddles or standing water.
+Use a nearby hose or sprinkler system to water the planting area well, allowing the water to soak in for around 30 minutes until the soil is visibly moist but without puddles or standing water.

 Water being poured over soil area for planting moss